ltelab/disdrodb/docs/source/readers.rst

 * ``--lazy`` : bool [ **true** \|false] - Whether to perform processing lazily with dask.

-* If lazy=True, it employed dask.array and dask.dataframe.
+* If lazy=True, it employs dask.dataframe and dask.array.

-* If lazy=False, it employed pandas.DataFrame and numpy.array.
+* If lazy=False, it employs pandas.DataFrame and numpy.array.